Am I ready to be a homeowner?

 If you think you are prepared to take the leap from renter to homeowner, then it is important to take a financial inventory of your lifestyle, debts and assets.
 Are you gainfully and reliably employed?
 Lenders look for those who will pay their loans payments on time, and consistent income is a must to qualify.
 Do you have enough money saved to put up a down payment?
+The down payment should be a minimum of five to 10 percent of the real estate property purchase price.
 Your credit score should be in at least fair to good shape and only contain a few outstanding debts that can be easily resolved.
 Your payment history should show a good record of payments being made on time.

 The lender’s formula is a complex configuration of debt-to-income ratio, available credit and score, credit history and the amount of available cash for the down payment and closing costs, as well a few other numbers.